-The affirmative vote of a majority of the votes cast on this proposal will be required for approval.
-Abstentions and broker non-votes will not be treated as votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.
+The affirmative vote of the stockholders holding a majority of the votes cast on this proposal will be required for approval.
+Abstentions will be treated as "no" votes on this proposal and broker non-votes will not be treated as votes which has the effect of reducing the number of "yes" votes required to approve the compensation of our named executive officers.